 Start learning German with our German Beginners short course.
 The course is made up of three parts (parts 1-3), taught at progressive levels.
 Take one part or enrol on all three to complete the full beginners syllabus.

-Whether learning German for travelling, working abroad or with foreign companies, this German Beginners course enables students to communicate confidently on a basic level in everyday situations, socialise and not feel out of place when visiting the country.
+Whether learning German for travelling, working abroad or with foreign companies, the German Beginners course will enable you to communicate confidently on a basic level in everyday situations, socialise and not feel out of place when visiting German-speaking countries.

-This German Beginners short course is an introduction to the German language and way of life for the purpose of practical communication.
+This Beginners German short course is an introduction to the language and way of life in German speaking countries.
 Challenging but rewarding, the course is perfectly suited to those looking to develop a basic command of German.